Writing & Literature

 Letter of Intent

-Please submit up to 15 pages total; submissions must include both creative writing and expository writing For Example: 3 pages of poetry, a 5 page short story, and a 7 page essay
+Writing Samples: Please submit up to 10 pages total; submissions must include both creative writing and expository writing: for Example: 5 pages of poetry, short fiction, screenplay, etc., and a 5- page essay or analysis

 In addition to the copies you send to the UCSB Office of Admissions, there is a section on the CCS Online Application where you must upload copies of your transcripts from every high school and college you have attended.
 Transcripts do not need to be official, so a scan or a picture of your transcripts may be uploaded (jpeg or PDF).
 If you are currently enrolled at UCSB, please submit a copy of your course history, which you can obtain using a screenshot from GOLD.
 It is your responsibility to ensure that attachments uploaded to your application are clear and legible.